 - Develop international market linkages for the sector and for participation in international trade fairs and buyer-seller events.

-USAID helps Pakistani exporting companies to export fruit and vegetables worth USD 6.7 m through participation in World Food Moscow, from Sep.
+ASF helps Pakistani exporting companies to export fruit and vegetables worth USD 6.7 m through participation in World Food Moscow, from Sep.
 17-21,12